ayanpan/sfdc-rest-api-boomi/README.md

 :point_right: Faster Connectvity - Boomi's native/out-of-box Salesforce Connector conncts with the SOAP API of Salesforce, which can be slower at times, as compared to the REST API of Salesforce.

-:point_right: Fsater Integration Enhancements - When we use Boomi's native/out-of-box Salesforce Connector to perform Salesforce QUERY operation, and have to update the SOQL to incorporate a new Salesforce field, we have to re-import the Salesforce Object in the Boomi's Salesforce Connector's Operation along with verifying the selected fields to avoid any additional fields being selected after the profile re-import.
+:point_right: Faster Integration Enhancements - When we use Boomi's native/out-of-box Salesforce Connector to perform Salesforce QUERY operation, and have to update the SOQL to incorporate a new Salesforce field, we have to re-import the Salesforce Object in the Boomi's Salesforce Connector's Operation along with verifying the selected fields to avoid any additional fields being selected after the profile re-import.
 When we use Boomi's HTTP Connector to perform Salesforce QUERY operation, we only have to edit the parameter in the URI.

 ## Solution Approach